dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 docker build .
 ```

-## Best Practice: Using environment variables in nuget.config
+## Using environment variables in nuget.config

 If you do not store your credentials in the nuget.config file and instead retrieve them in some manner through a build process, you can use this environment variable with multi-stage build pattern.
 This pattern involves using the [`ARG` instruction](https://docs.docker.com/engine/reference/builder/#arg) to pass in the NuGet feed credentials to a `docker build` command.
 Care must be taken here to ensure that the `ARG` instructions are only used for intermediate stages and never the final stage to avoid the leaking the credentials in the final image.